BSA motorcycles: Motorcycles from 1910

 BSA produced their only two-stroke motorcycle design for the 1928 season, the 1.74 H.P.
 Model A28 with two speed gearbox.
 It was produced as the A29 and A30 the following two years and became the A31 with a three-speed gearbox in 1931, the last year of production.
-The post-war 'Bantam' was a German DKW design, part of war reparation, and not a true BSA design.
+The first Bantam model was a German DKW design, part of war reparation, and not a true BSA design.

 BSA motorcycles were sold as affordable motorcycles with reasonable performance for the average user.
 BSA stressed the reliability of their machines, the availability of spares and dealer support.
 The motorcycles were a mixture of sidevalve and OHV engines offering different performance for different roles, e.g. hauling a sidecar.
 The bulk of use would be for commuting.
-BSA motorcycles were also popular with "fleet buyers" in Britain, who (for example) used the Bantams for telegram delivery for the Post Office or motorcycle/sidecar combinations for AA patrols The Automobile Association (AA) breakdown help services.
+BSA motorcycles were also popular with "fleet buyers" in Britain, who (for example) used Bantams for telegram delivery for the Post Office or motorcycle/sidecar combinations for AA patrols The Automobile Association (AA) breakdown help services.
 This mass market appeal meant they could claim "one in four is a BSA" on advertising.

 Machines with better specifications were available for those who wanted more performance or for competition work.

 Initially, after the Second World War, BSA motorcycles were not generally seen as racing machines, compared to the likes of Norton.
 In the immediate post-war period few were entered in races such as the TT races, though this changed dramatically in the Junior Clubman event (smaller engine motorcycles racing over some 3 or 4 laps around one of the Isle of Man courses).
 In 1947 there were but a couple of BSA mounted riders, but by 1952 BSA were in the majority and in 1956 the makeup was 53 BSA, 1 Norton and 1 Velocette.